 What is R5 Zoning?

 R5 zoning is a residential zone.
 It allows single family, two family, and multi family buildings.
 We consider Multi family as 3 families or more.
 In R5 you can often see 3 to 4 story attached row houses of 1, 2, or multiple families.
-R5 properties are developed with attached, semi-detached, zero lot line and detached houses / buildings.
+In R5 properties you will develop attached, semi-detached, and detached houses / buildings.

 Allowed Building Types: